Sivli-Embir/meteor-semanticity/README.md

 ### Drivers and Collections

 By default Semanticity will use its core driver, which uses Meteor.Collections.
-The driver  argument takes a switch string and looks for a named driver.
+The diver argument takes a switch string and looks for a named driver.
 If no driver is found (null, 'core', ect) it will use core.

 Additionally it creates the collection "semanticity_sets" by default.